petre-renware/ren-tlp/doc_src/about.md

 ## The "Learning @RENware" project

-The project is a collection of more l learning materials
+The project is a collection of more learning materials written as knowledge share, briefs used in other trainings and courses and so on.
+It is intended to be a knowledge share place for anyone who love and want to learn.

+Facts:

+* p/n: `#FIXME`
+* project code-name: `ren_tlp`
+* project name: `Learning @ RENware`
+* start: 2021

 -#TODO ...
+ALSO UPDATE README file